Marlon (footballer, born September 1997)

-Marlon Douglas de Sales Silva (born 15 September 1997), known simply as Marlon, is a Brazilian professional footballer who plays as a winger for Série B club Paysandu, on loan from Primeira Liga club Gil Vicente.
+Marlon Douglas de Sales Silva (born 15 September 1997), known simply as Marlon, is a Brazilian professional footballer who plays as a winger for Série B club Sport Recife.

 Professional career

 Marlon began his senior career with Porto PE in 2014.
 He spent his early career on various loan, with stints at Flamengo Arcoverde, Sport Recife, Central and Oeste.

 On 12 November 2020, he moved to Paysandu on loan.
 Paysandu ended his loan and officially transferred him to the club on 9 February 2021.
 In total at Paysandu he had 53 appearances with 16 goals and 3 assists in the Campeonato Brasileiro Série C.

 On 19 January 2023, he moved to Portugal with the Primeira Liga club Gil Vicente on a three-and-a-half-year contract.

 On 17 January 2024, Gil Vicente sent Marlon on loan to Série B club Guarani until the end of the year.